sunpy/sunpy/docs/dev_guide/contents/extending_fido.rst

 A good example of the use of these two methods is the `sunpy.net.dataretriever.sources.norh.NoRHClient` in sunpy.

-It may also be possible that the ``baseurl`` property needs to be customised based on attrs other than Time.
+It may also be possible that the ``baseurl`` property needs to be customized based on attrs other than "Time".
-Since `~sunpy.net.scraper.Scraper` doesn't currently support generating directories that have non-time variables, the :meth:`~sunpy.net.dataretriever.client.GenericClient.search` needs to be customised.
+Since `~sunpy.net.scraper.Scraper` doesn't currently support generating directories that have non-time variables, the :meth:`~sunpy.net.dataretriever.client.GenericClient.search` needs to be customized.
 The search method should in this case, generate a ``baseurl`` dependant on the values of these attrs, and then call ``super().search`` or `~sunpy.net.scraper.Scraper` for each ``baseurl`` generated.
 For an example of a complex modification of the ``search()`` method see the implementation of `.SUVIClient.search`.